jtrv/superseedr/README.md

-# superseedr - A BitTorrent Client in Rust
+# superseedr - A BitTorrent Client in your Terminal

 Terminal-based BitTorrent client written in Rust using **[Ratatui](https://ratatui.rs/)**.